FAMILY RESOURCE NEWSLETTER

-QFRC provides community-based, multi-cultural, support groups, parenting programs, assessment services, information and referral resources to community-based mental health services, and education for families whose children range in age from birth to 18.
-Serves all of Norfolk County.
+QFRC (including Milton) provides community-based, multi-cultural, support groups, parenting programs, assessment services, information and referral resources to community-based mental health services, and education for families whose children range in age from birth to 18.
+Serving all of Norfolk County.
 Call 617-481-7227 ext.
 193 or 617-471-8400 ext.
 100

 All services and groups at the QFRC are free of charge.

 The Milton Community Food Pantry located in the Parkway Methodist Church, 158 Blue Hills Parkway, is open every other Saturday from 9:15 - 11:15am including February 3rd and 17th and March 2nd, 16th and 30th, with pre-bagged food ready to go for anyone that is in need.
 For specific dates visit their website above.
 The food pantry is currently not accepting food donations but monetary contributions can be made online at their website or mailed to Milton Community Food Pantry, 158 Blue Hills Parkway, Milton, MA 02186.

 Interfaith Social Services Pantry Shelf provides fresh, healthy food to their client families.
 Interfaith Social Services is located at 105 Adams St., Quincy and is open Monday – Friday from 10-11:45am and Wednesdays from 5-7pm.
 For pick up directions and guidelines please click on the link above.

 QCAP (Quincy Community Action Program) offers a Community Food Center which is available to Milton residents.
 The program is located at their Southwest Community Center.
 Families can call 617-471-0796 to complete an application and schedule an appointment to pick up food.
 Households typically receive one food order a month or more often in times of extreme need or crisis.
 Food orders typically contain a balance of meat, produce, fruits and vegetables, and grains.